Remnants of black holes from rainbow gravity in terms of a new VSL theory: Abstract

 \section{Abstract}

-In this paper the gravity's rainbow function is derived in terms of a varying speed of light (VSL) theory.
-We calculate the modified temperature, entropy and heat capacity of the Schwarzschild, Kerr, AdS black holes, as well as spinning black rings.
-Our results demonstrate that in rainbow gravity the behaviors of various black holes have remarkably essential difference from those of standard black holes near the Planck scale.
+The gravity's rainbow function is derived in terms of a new varying speed of light (VSL) theory that varying velocity of light in the rainbow gravity becomes smaller when the energy of photons increases.
+In light of the new theory we calculate the modified temperature, entropy and heat capacity of the Schwarzschild, Kerr, AdS black holes, as well as spinning black rings.
+Our results demonstrate that in rainbow gravity the behaviors of various black holes have remarkably essential difference from those of standard black holes near the Planck scale, and a logarithmic term emerges in the formula of the entropy of every black object.

 10pt

 {\bf PACS Number(s)}: 04.60.-m, 04.70.Dy, 04.50.Kd 5pt

 {\bf Keywords}: Quantum gravity, Black hole, Gravity's Rainbow